NikosAvg/NikosAvg/README.md

 # 💫 About Me:
-I am a Mathematician and Software Developer currently pursuing a Ph.D., exploring the stochastic spread of invasive species.
-Proficient in Python, I leverage data science to unravel ecological dynamics.
-My work involves developing predictive models and employing advanced statistical techniques to understand the intricate patterns governing invasive species expansion.
-Through my research, I aim to bridge the gap between complex mathematical concepts and practical insights, contributing meaningfully to invasive species ecology.
-Passionate about technology, I strive to create impactful solutions and insights that address the challenges posed by invasive species in our ecosystems.
+athematician and Software Developer pursuing a Ph.D., specializing in stochastic modeling, statistical inference, and data-driven decision systems.
+My research focuses on wildfire simulation and propagation modeling, building probabilistic frameworks to understand and forecast complex, high-uncertainty natural phenomena.

+Professionally, I work as a Yield and Revenue Analyst, applying quantitative methods to pricing, demand forecasting, and revenue optimization.
+I develop models that transform noisy, high-dimensional data into actionable insights for strategic decision-making.

+I primarily work in Python and Excel, leveraging statistical modeling, simulation, and time series analysis, with a strong focus on forecasting under uncertainty and optimization problems.
+I’m particularly interested in quantitative and analytics roles where rigorous modeling directly informs business and operational strategy.

 ## 🌐 Socials: